syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Layout-Customizations.md

 This is how the final output will look like on iOS, Android, and Windows Phone devices.
 ![](PopupLayout_images/ShowFooter_False.png)

-### Hide the Close button in the SfPopupLayout ?
+### Hide the Close icon in the SfPopupLayout

-SfPopupLayout allows you to hide the Close button by using the [SfPopupLayout.PopupView.ShowCloseButton](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~ShowCloseButton.html) property.
+The SfPopupLayout allows hiding the Close icon by using the [SfPopupLayout.PopupView.ShowCloseButton](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~ShowCloseButton.html) property.
 The default value of this property is `true`.

-To hide the Close button in SfPopupLayout, follow the code example.
+To hide the Close icon in the SfPopupLayout, follow the code example.

 {% highlight c# %}
 //MainPage.cs